kohlidevops/DevOpsWithKubernetes/22 - ScalingApplication-ReplicationController/README.md

 ![image](https://github.com/user-attachments/assets/0944e69f-5a03-4d08-b89e-a3479b363ba3)

 3 replicas as pods are running.
-What will happen if we delete any one of the pods?
+What will happen if we delete any one of the pods? - It will re-create the pod.

 ```
 kubectl delete pod <pod-name>